 She doesn’t remember this event and thought it was pretty funny when I told her about it recently.
 But talk about dropping the mom ball.
 Yikes.

 Fortunately, God never drops the ball in such situations.
-The still, small voice, that feeling I get when I know something’s not right, that specific bit of Scripture that speaks directly into my soul—that’s Him, letting me know which way is the right way, and which way is not.
+The still, small voice, that feeling I get when I know something’s not right, that specific bit of Scripture that speaks directly into my soul—that’s Him, my heavenly Father, letting me know which way is the right way, and which way is not.

 Which makes me wonder: When the serpent first appeared, why in the name of all things good and holy didn’t Eve get that funny feeling in the pit of her stomach that would have sent her running straight to God?
 Or, if she did get it, why didn’t she heed it?